 UHON 207.003 Fine Art as Global Perspective: Art as Scale

 Art as Scale explores ancient art, earthworks, installation art and conceptual art.
 The sophomore level course is centered on the idea that a transformational understanding of the human experience is at its heart a creative endeavor.
 To truly grasp our place in the universe we need to deeply experience scale.
 The students visited the art piece, Star Axis and were able to get a personal tour with the artist, Charles Ross.
 Further, we took a field trip to see installation based and immersive environments in Santa Fe—Meow Wolf, CCA, and Site Santa Fe.
 Throughout the course, students developed a vocabulary with which to discuss art and interweave the relationship between art and culture.

-Social Transformation through Art investigates the historical and contemporary usages of art as a social tool.
-We explore a range of historic and contemporary texts and artists (JR, Marina Abramovic, Yolanda Dominguez, Candy Chang) whose methodologies, materials and approach challenged cultural norms.
+This sophomore level course investigates the historical and contemporary usages of art as a social tool.
+The course explores a range of historic and contemporary texts and artists (JR, Marina Abramovic, Yolanda Dominguez, Candy Chang) whose methodologies, materials and approach challenged cultural norms.
 Students created several creative projects—photographic, performance and public works.
 I have been able to arrange for artists, such as Naomi Natale, Justin Plakas, and Rachel Debuque, to visit the class, present their work, and create work with students.

 UHON 301.007 LOCKED UP: INCARCERATION IN QUESTION